Bruno Jelk, an exceptional man who cares for Nepal

 To improve the effectiveness and safety of high mountain rescue missions, the need to establish closer links between the rescuers and the medical teams operating in Lukhla soon became evident.
 This collaboration led to the launch of a larger project: LUHMA (Lukhla Helicopter Medical assistance).

 During Air Zermatt’s latest mission in Nepal, we set up a local rescue system.
-Now we want to do something more for the local population that welcomed us with open arms, he said in 2011.
-Since then he has pioneered a helicopter route to supply isolated villages with food.
+Now we want to do something more for the local population that welcomed us with open arms,

 A region in diree need